uwsampa/grappa/BUILD.md

     --third-party-tarfile=/path/to/file.tar
                                  Instead of downloading third-party dependences from the web, extract them from the specified tar file (available from Grappa website).
     --prefix=path/to/grappa/installation
-                                 Specify destination for Grappa installation (defaults to /opt/grappa).
+                                 Specify destination for Grappa installation (defaults to inside build directory).

 To build, after calling `configure`, cd into the generated directory, and use the build tool selected (e.g. `make` or `ninja`), specifying the desired target (e.g. `graph_new.exe` to build the new Graph500 implementation, or `check-New_delegate_tests` to run the delegate tests, or `demo-gups.exe` to build the GUPS demo).